jclxx/xero-helloworld-php/README.md

 # Xero Hello World #

-This is about Xero the accounting software and getting your own program running against the Xero API, using the Xero-PHP library.
+This is about **Xero accounting software** and getting your own program running against the Xero API, using the **Xero-PHP library** from Calcinai.

-It can be tricky reading through all the Xero documentation to get your first Xero application running.
-In particular there are errors at Xero-PHP and the information is not in a single place.
+- The documentation is difficult to follow
+- It's not in one place
+- There are many errors

 This project has a single goal: **Error free first Xero Applications**

 It contains:

+- Step-by-step instructions starting from newly-installed operating system.
 - Installation scripts for all dependencies
- - Creation scripts for the secrets
+- Creation scripts for the secrets and keys
 - PHP Scripts for the apps
- - These are command line scripts with much error-checking and no web interfacing whatsoever
+- Command line scripts with much error-checking and no web interfacing whatsoever
- - Step-by-step instructions.
+- Detailed descriptions of every error that could be found

 It has both what Xero calls a Private App and a Public App.

+It starts assuming you have nothing installed, not even PHP.

 ## Getting started ##